-This page provides information on how to handle backward compatibility, including migrating from one release to another and how to communicate incompatible changes.
+This page provides information about how to handle backward compatibility, including migrating from one release to another and how to communicate incompatible changes.

 Bazel is evolving.
 Minor versions released as part of an LTS major version are fully backward-compatible.
-Changes between major LTS releases may contain incompatible changes that require some migration effort.
-For more information on how the Bazel release cadence works, see Announcing Bazel Long Term Support (LTS) releases.
+New major LTS releases may contain incompatible changes that require some migration effort.
+For more information about Bazel's release model, please check out the Release Model page.

 - It is recommended to use

 --incompatible_*flag, a GitHub issue explains the change in behavior and aims to provide a migration recipe.

 - Incompatible flags are recommended to be back-ported to the latest LTS release without enabling the flag by default.